nbusseneau/hephaistos/README.md

 Press enter to exit...
 ```

-Press `↵ Enter` to close Hephaistos.
 Hades binaries are now patched to work with the chosen resolution.
 Start the game and try it out for a bit.

-Once done, launch Hephaistos again, but this time type `2` to pick the restore option:
+Once done, use Hephaistos again, but this time type `2` to pick the restore option:

 ```
 INFO:hephaistos:Restored backups from 'hephaistos-data\backups' to '.'